mzhang02/377_Final_Shell/README.md

   5. command1 | <command2:
   "command1 | command2" pipes the output of command1 as the input to command2.
   6. alias command_nickname = command_name:
   alias command_nickname = command_name nicknames a command.
+It is a BASH builtin command that I implemented.
   7. celebrate:
     "celebrate" prints out a random motivating message with emoticons!